Small Loan Companies

 Small loan companies are subject to annual licensing and examination requirements pursuant to the New Mexico Small Loan Act of 1955 § 58-15-1, et seq., NMSA 1978.
 Banks and Credit Unions are exempt from the requirements.
 FID’s consolidated report on small loans made each calendar year is available on the annual reports section of this website.

 Please click here for the most current small loan directory.
+Please note that this list is updated after the end of each calendar quarter.

 The Financial Institutions Division provides consumers with informational brochures that are intended to assist borrowers with understand their credit transactions.